What do invitees see when I invite them to a meeting?

 Once you finish a meeting scheduling request (in the platform of your choice - chat, email or web) your invitees automatically receive an email from your automated assistant with the meeting details.
-You meanwhile can sit back and enjoy a coffee, or get back to other tasks while Zoom.ai books the meeting for you!
+This email will come from your meeting assistant on behalf of you.

 The meeting invite email includes a link "Respond to Meeting Request".
 When clicked it takes the user to the meeting acceptance interface (more info below).

 Note: If you are sending the invite via a Private Meeting Link or Personal Scheduling link for 1:1 meetings then this step does not apply, as you send the link rather then your assistant reaching out on your behalf.